SabirLume/CodeWars/README.md

 Testing: [1, 0, 1, 1] ==> 11

 My Experience: During this codewars I learned how to reverse an array with .reverse() also how to use exponents using Math.pow().

+                                    ***Beginner But Grow

+Given a non-empty array of integers, return the result of multiplying the values together in order.
+Example:

+[1, 2, 3, 4] => 1 * 2 * 3 * 4 = 24

+My Experience: I had trouble understanding the problem.
+I need to go back to this problem and practice.